 About the Department

-The Hays County Office of Emergency Management (HCOEM) provides an all-hazards approach to emergency management and homeland security services for Hays County.
-The major areas of focus include emergency management and homeland security planning and policy; emergency management and homeland security grant administration; the countywide emergency training and exercise program; public preparedness and education; and enhancement of county’s response and recovery capabilities.
-Hays County OEM is committed to preparing for, responding to, recovering from, mitigating, and preventing threats posed to Hays County.
-These threats include natural disasters, man-made disasters (including terrorism), and technological disasters.
-Hays County OEM coordinates emergency management and homeland security activities with all Hays County agencies, as well as the Capitol Area Council of Governments (CAPCOG), private organizations, faith-based organizations, volunteer organizations, and other local, state, and federal agencies.
+Hays County OES is committed to preparing, responding, and recovering from disasters as well as mitigating and preventing threats posed to Hays County.
+These threats include natural, man-made (including terrorism), and technological disasters.
+OES coordinates emergency management and homeland security activities with all Hays County agencies, the Capital Area Council of Governments (CAPCOG), private organizations, faith-based organizations, volunteer organizations, and other local, state, and federal agencies.

-Hays County OEM provides leadership, vision, direction, and subject matter expertise in the field of emergency management and homeland security in order to heighten the County’s readiness to respond to and recover from major emergencies and disasters.
-In the event of a major emergency or disaster affecting Hays County, the Hays County Office of Emergency Management will activate and manage the County’s Emergency Operations Center (EOC).
+In the event of a major emergency or disaster affecting Hays County, the Office of Emergency Services will activate and manage the County’s Emergency Operations Center (EOC).
 The EOC becomes the command and coordination point for all County emergency management activities.
-Furthermore, County OEM serves as the coordination point for federal disaster assistance, county recovery efforts, and prevention / mitigation programs to reduce the effects of future disasters.
-In addition, the County OEM serves as the liaison to regional, state, federal, volunteer, faith-based, and private partners in order to prepare for, effectively respond to, and efficiently recover from significant emergency and disaster events.
-These partnerships are enhanced through mutual aid agreements, memorandum of understanding, and inter-local agreements.
+Furthermore, County OES serves as the coordination point for federal disaster assistance, county recovery efforts, and prevention/mitigation programs to reduce the effects of future disasters.
+OES serves as the liaison to regional, state, federal, volunteer, faith-based, and private partners in emergency and disaster events.
+These partnerships are enhanced through mutual aid agreements, memorandums of understanding, and inter-local agreements.

-The County OEM develops and maintains the County’s Comprehensive Emergency Management Plan (CEMP), and directs emergency management planning for the unincorporated areas of Hays County as well as the cities of Buda, Dripping Springs, City of Hays, Kyle, Mountain City, Niederwald, Uhland, Village of Bear Creek, Wimberley, and Woodcreek.
-The CEMP guides strategic organizational behavior before, during, and after a significant emergency or disaster in Hays County and jurisdictions included within the CEMP.
-This document serves as the foundational guide for County/City emergency and disaster preparedness, response, recovery, and mitigation efforts.
-In addition, the County OEM coordinates emergency training, simulations, and exercises necessary to prepare County staff and partner agencies to carry out their roles in the County CEMP.
+OES develops and maintains the County’s Comprehensive Emergency Management Plan (CEMP), and directs emergency management planning for the unincorporated areas of Hays County as well as the cities of Buda, Dripping Springs, City of Hays, Kyle, Mountain City, Niederwald, Uhland, Village of Bear Creek, Wimberley, and Woodcreek.
+The CEMP guides strategic organizational behavior and serves as the foundational guide for all emergency-related events and prepares County staff and partner agencies to carry out their roles in the County CEMP.

 Emergency Management Director AND Coordinator